sunnypilot/sunnypilot/README.md

 ## Release Branches
 Release branches are where features that are gathered for the openpilot individual release versions.

-### Production `prod`
-Production branches `prod` have features that are tested by users and ready to use.
+* `prod`: Production branches.
+Include features that are tested by users and ready to use.

-### Staging `staging`
-Staging branches `staging` have new features that are not tested by users.
+* `staging`: Staging branches.
+Include new features that are not tested by users.
 No stability guaranteed.

-## Develop Branches `develop`
-The development branches `develop` are where all features that are gathered.
-Features will be committed to `develop` after review.
-No stability guaranteed.

 ## Working Branches
 Working branches come in one of two variants:
-* `feature` - feature branches represent new features being added to the system.
+* `feature`: Feature branches.
+Represent new features being added to the system.
 No stability guaranteed.
-* `test` - test branches are for experimenting with concepts that might not get used in the project.
+* `test`: Test branches: For experimenting with concepts that might not get used in the project.
 No stability guaranteed.

 Working branches always branch off of, and merge back in to, `develop`.
 Only working branches which are complete and release-ready will be merged in to the `develop` branch.

+## Develop Branches `develop`
+The development branches `develop` are where all features that are gathered.
+Features will be committed to `develop` after review.
+No stability guaranteed.

 Special Thanks
 =======================